Dental Cleanings in Lawrence, KS

 Oral hygiene cleanings can:

-We recommend you schedule your visit to the dentist every six months.
+We recommend you schedule your visit to the Lawrence

 A thorough cleaning at your dentist’s office helps you maintain a bright and healthy smile, but it also helps prevent serious health issues that can be detected through your oral health.
 Poor dental hygiene is linked to gum disease, tooth loss, cardiovascular disease, bone loss, cancers, and various other problems.